 pull off

-- succeed in achieving or winning something difficult."he pulled off a brilliant first round win"synonyms: achieve, fulfill, succeed in, accomplish, bring off, bring about, carry out, carry off, execute, perform, perpetrate, discharge, complete, conduct, negotiate, clinch, work out, fix, effect, establish, engineer
+synonyms: achieve, fulfill, succeed in, accomplish, bring off, bring about, carry out, carry off, execute, perform, perpetrate, discharge, complete, conduct, negotiate, clinch, work out, fix, effect, establish, engineer

-- (of a vehicle) move to the side of or off the road."there is no place to pull off in case of an accident"
+"there is no place to pull off in case of an accident"

 People also ask